sierramanship/Analyst-Portfolio/README.md

 It also showcases updated and cleaned versions of previous project that I have done in my graduate data analysis course at American University.

+The edited versions of the research can be found in the `portfolio.pdf` file.

 ## Research Topics
 1. U.S. Immigration Trends by Region (1999-2023)